-The Trustee reviews investment performance reports on a quarterly basis and as part of this consider the investment consultant's assessment of how each investment manager embeds ESG into its investment process and how the manager's responsible investment philosophy aligns with the Trustee's responsible investment policy.
-This includes the investment managers' policy on voting and engagement.
-Where managers may not be highly rated from an ESG perspective, the Trustee continues to monitor and engage with those managers.
+The Trustee reviews investment performance reports on a quarterly basis, which includes the investment consultant's assessment of the extent to which the investment managers integrate ESG into the investment process, as applicable.
+This assessment includes and allows for the investment managers' policy on voting and engagement, amongst other considerations.
+Where managers may not be highly rated from an ESG perspective, relative to the peer group, the Trustee may undertake further engagement.
 The Trustee will also use this assessment in decisions around selection, retention and realisation of manager appointments.

-The Trustee meets with the investment managers regularly and can challenge decisions made including voting history (in respect of equities) and engagement activity, and can challenge such decisions to try to ensure the best long term performance over the medium to long term.
+The Trustee meets with the investment managers regularly and may challenge decisions made including voting history (in respect of equities) and engagement activity, if deemed appropriate.

-The Fund's investment managers provided examples of instances where they had engaged with companies they were invested in/about to invest in which resulted in a positive outcome.
-These engagement initiatives are driven mainly through regular engagement meetings with the companies that the managers invest in or by voting on resolutions at companies' Annual General Meetings, related to various governance, social or environmental issues.
+The Fund's investment managers provided examples of instances where they had engaged with investee companies.
+These engagement initiatives are driven mainly through regular meetings or by voting on resolutions at companies' Annual General Meetings, related to various governance, social or environmental issues.